Skip to main content

 If Days of Supply < 28 → Amazon adds the low-inventory-level fee per unit

 Amazon's 2024 surcharge.
-The fee varies by size tier ($0.13–$0.89 per unit).
+The fee varies by size tier (roughly 0.13 to 0.89 per unit in the marketplace currency).
 Our warning fires whenever you cross under it.

 Worked example